gsuxlzt/simongame/README.md

 ##User Stories

-1.I am presented with a random series of button presses.
+1. I am presented with a random series of button presses.

 2. Each time I input a series of button presses correctly, I see the same series of button presses but with an additional step.